kadena-io/pact/README.md

 ## Tutorials

-Extensive tutorials on every facet of the Pact language may be found [here](https://pactlang.org).
+Extensive tutorials on every facet of the Pact language may be found [on docs.kadena.io](https://docs.kadena.io/learn-pact/intro).
 Additionally, users may find example scripts in Kadena's [pact-examples](https://github.com/kadena-io/pact-examples) repository, in the [examples](https://github.com/kadena-io/pact/tree/master/examples) directory, and in production as part of the [Kadena Public Blockchain](https://github.com/kadena-io/chainweb-node/).

 ## Documentation